maxensdestine/ECSE_316/README.md

 # ECSE_316
-Small dns client which can ping servers to get the ns records, mx, records etc.
+This project is a small dns client which was made during the 2022 Winter semeter for the course ECSE 316.
+This CLI app can ping servers to get the ns records, mx, records etc.

+### Authors
+Ada Andrei and Maxens Destiné

 ## Usage